bitnami/containers/containers/drupal/README.md

 ### Mount host directories as data volumes using the Docker command line

-In this case you need to specify the directories to mount on the run command.
-The process is the same than the one previously shown:

-1. If you haven't done this before, create a new network for the application and the database:
+1. Create a network (if it does not exist):

   ```
   $ docker network create drupal_network
   ```

-2. Start a MariaDB database in the previous network:
+2. Create a MariaDB container with host volume:

   ```
   $ docker run -d --name mariadb \